neo3587/discord_cryptobot/README.md

 A discord bot to display the price of a cryptocurrency in every listed exchange, blockchain stats, expected earnings, etc.

-** Special note: In the following weeks, there will be changes that will significantly change the config.json structure **

 # Index

 - [How to install](#how-to-install)